BitVM/BitVM/README.md

 ## Overview

-BitVM is a virtual machine for smart contracts on Bitcoin.
-It is designed to be a general-purpose virtual machine that can be used to implement any smart contract.
-It is designed to be as simple as possible, while still being efficient and secure.
+The repository contains the implementation of a groth16 SNARK verifier that is executable via the optimistic BitVM paradigm on Bitcoin without any soft forks.

-BitVM is designed to be modular, allowing developers to choose the components they want to use.
-It is also designed to be extensible, allowing developers to add new components or modify existing ones.
+It is designed to be modular, allowing developers to reuse bitcoin scripts for u32 data types, hashes and curve operations.

 ## Components